Practical information : Eating out Bolivia

 Kids

-In all tourist cities, restaurants, especially those in hotels, offer menus or specialities for children.
-Baby milk is easily available in the big cities, but baby food is very rare.
+In all tourist towns, restaurants, especially hotel restaurants, offer menus or specialities for children.
+Baby milk is readily available in major cities, but baby food is very rare.
 Bolivians often give soups and rice to the little ones.

 Smokers